Red Orchestra (espionage): Origin

-Through such contacts, a loose network formed in Berlin in 1940 and 1941, of seven interconnected groups centred on personal friendships as well as groups originally formed for discussion and education.
+This network grew after Adam and Greta Kuckhoff introduced Harro and Libertas Schulze-Boysen to Arvid and Mildred Harnack, and the couples began engaging socially.
+Their hitherto separate groups moved together once the Polish campaign began in September 1939.
+From 1940 onwards, they regularly exchanged their opinions on the war and other Nazi policies and sought action against it.
+Through such contacts, a loose network formed in Berlin in the early weeks of 1942, of seven interconnected groups centred on personal friendships as well as groups originally formed for discussion and education.
 This disparate network was composed of over 150 Berlin Nazi opponents, including artists, scientists, citizens, workers, and students from several different backgrounds.
 There were Communists, political conservatives, Jews, Catholics, and atheists.
 Their ages ranged from 16 to 86, and about 40% of the group were women.
 Group members had different political views, but searched for the open exchange of views, at least in the private sector.
 For instance, Schulze-Boysen and Harnack shared some ideas with the Communist Party of Germany, while others were devout Catholics such as Maria Terwiel and her husband Helmut Himpel.
 Uniting all of them was the firm rejection of national socialism.

-This network grew up after Adam and Greta Kuckhoff introduced Harro and Libertas Schulze-Boysen to Arvid and Mildred Harnack, and the couples began engaging socially.
-Their hitherto separate groups moved together once the Polish campaign began in September 1939.
-From 1940 onwards, they regularly exchanged their opinions on the war and other Nazi policies and sought action against it.

 The historian Heinrich Scheel, a schoolmate of Hans Coppi, judged these groups by stating: